-If you have an e-mail address and you are not yet on our e-mail list, please e-mail me at email@example.com to get on our list.
+If you have an e-mail address and you are not yet on our e-mail list, please e-mail us at firstname.lastname@example.org to get on our list.
 Please include your name in the e-mail.
 Being on the list gets you more timely communications and helps in lowering regular mailing costs.

 Understanding that the objects of this Society are: To foster and encourage friendship, understanding and social activities among its members and to encourage and participate in such lawful exercises and activities as will promote and advance the interests of its members in the United States.